Edmond100010/Edmond100010/README.md

 - Hi, I’m @Edmond100010.
 I am an undergraduate student in City University of Hong Kong.
-- 🌱 I’m currently learning python and algorithm.
+- I’m currently learning python and algorithm.
+- Favourite language: Java

 <!---
 Edmond100010/Edmond100010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.